openjs-foundation/cross-project-council/governance/IP_POLICY_GUIDANCE.md

 _Please note that you **must not** change or remove existing copyright lines unless you put them there **and** have the right to do so.
 If there are existing copyright lines add the recommended copyright statement below the existing copyright lines.
-You may however update copyright lines that say "JS Foundation" or "Node.js Foundation" to "OpenJS Foundation" as this simply reflects the merged status of the organizations._
+You may however update copyright lines that say "JS Foundation" or "Node.js Foundation" to "OpenJS Foundation" as this simply reflects the merged status of the organizations.
+The same applies for individual projects that change names._

+_Examples:_

+**Lines you can update:**

+- `Copyright 2025 The XYZ Authors.` to `Copyright The XYZ Authors.`
+- `Copyright 2025 Node.js Foundation.` to `Copyright OpenJS Foundation.`

+**Lines you CANNOT update:**

+- `Copyright 2025 John Doe.`
+- `Copyright Jane Doe.`

 ### 3. Standard website footer